I Drank Liquid Chlorophyll for Two Weeks—Here's What Happened

 A study published in the journal Appetite in 2013 found that adding chlorophyll-containing compounds to high-fat meals suppressed food intake and weight gain on moderately overweight women.
 A more recent study, also published in Appetite, found that the using green-plant membranes as a dietary supplement induced weight loss, improved obesity-related risk factors, and reduced the urge for palatable food.

 And that's not all.
 According to research out of Oregon State University's Linus Pauling Institute, chlorophyllin (which is derived from chlorophyll) has been used orally as a natural, internal deodorant (i.e. it treats bad breath and bad gas) and topically in the treatment of wounds for more than 50 years-without any serious side effects.
 Other research shows that chlorophyll is effective against candida albicans (which can lead to fatigue, depression, and digestive problems) and is potentially beneficial in cancer therapy.
 "Adding chlorophyll drops to your water promotes an alkaline environment for your body," adds Goodman, "which can reduce inflammation.
 Decreased inflammation, in turn, means a reduced risk for cancer."
-(Find out more about The Benefits of Plant Waters.)

 That's a lot of hydration hype to live up to.
 So to see if chlorophyll actually earns its status as a superfood, I decided to drink it every day for two weeks-an arbitrary timeline based on how long I realistically thought I could do something every single day, especially while living my normal life (which would include a wedding and a weekend with my extended family).
 So, bottoms up!